undergrad-partner-school

 Retention Rate

 The student retention rate is the percentage of students who re-enroll from one year to the next.
-When you make your list of possible schools to attend, you should consider the freshman retention rate, among other things.
+When creating your list of possible schools to attend, make sure to consider the freshmen retention rate.

 The graduation rate is another indicator to take into account.
-This rate shows how many students complete their degrees in a certain number of years.
-The six-year graduation rate at this school is 32%.
+This metric measures how efficiently students complete their degrees within a specific time period.
+At this school, the rate of students graduating within six years is 32%.

 Student Body